 The Company established an audit committee of the Board (the "Audit Committee") with written terms of reference in compliance with Rules 3.21 and 3.22 of the Listing Rules.
-The written terms of reference of the Audit Committee was adopted pursuant to paragraph C3 of the Code.
-The Audit Committee should hold at least 2 regular meetings in each financial year.
+The written terms of reference of the Audit Committee was adopted pursuant to paragraph C.4 of the Code.
 The chairman of the Audit Committee, Mr. Chan Siu Wing, Raymond, has the appropriate professional qualifications and all members of the Audit Committee are INEDs.
 The primary duties of the Audit Committee are, among other things, to review and supervise the financial reporting process and internal control systems as well as the risk management of the Group.

-The work of the Audit Committee during the Financial Year was summarized as follows:
+The work of the Audit Committee during the Reporting Year was summarized as follows:

-- 1. reviewed the continuing connected transactions for the year ended 31 March 2020; - 2. reviewed the consolidated financial statements for the year ended 31 March 2020; - 3. approved and recommended the engagement of BDO Limited, the auditor of the Company (the "Auditor") to perform agreed-upon procedures review services; - 4. reviewed the condensed consolidated financial statements for the interim period ended 30 September 2020; - 5. reviewed the independence of the Auditor; - 6. approved the Auditor's remuneration and other terms of engagement for the year ended 31 March 2021; - 7. reviewed and adopted the scope of statutory audit for the year ended 31 March 2021; - 8. reviewed the Group's internal control, financial controls and risk management systems; - 9. reviewed the adequacy of resources, staff qualifications and experience, training programs and budget of the Group's accounting and financial reporting function; and - 10. reviewed the Auditor's significant findings.
+- 1. reviewed the continuing connected transactions for the financial year ended 31 March 2021; - 2. reviewed the consolidated financial statements for the financial year ended 31 March 2021; - 3. approved and recommended the engagement of BDO Limited, the auditor of the Company (the "Auditor") to perform agreed-upon procedures review services; - 4. reviewed the condensed consolidated financial statements for the interim period ended 30 September 2021; - 5. reviewed the independence of the Auditor; - 6. approved the Auditor's remuneration and other terms of engagement for the Reporting Year; - 7. reviewed and adopted the scope of statutory audit for the Reporting Year; - 8. reviewed the Group's internal control, financial controls and risk management systems; - 9. reviewed the adequacy of resources, staff qualifications and experience, training programs and budget of the Group's accounting and financial reporting function; and - 10. reviewed the Auditor's significant findings.